PlebusSupremus1234/LemonScript/README.md

 ## Change Log
 Starting from 12/7 because I forgot to do it before
 ```
+17/7: Added Functions, fixed lexer, but need to implement return
-16/7: Added for loop, and fixed lexer
+16/7: Added for loop, documentation and fixed lexer
 14/7: Added if statement and while loop and fixed bugs
 12/7: Added scopes and variables
 ```